ronakg11/fund-project/README.md

 #Java Project
-> ##Base Point for Java Applications

-> *Project for creating Java Applications which do common tasks.*
+> *A project for learning the fundamentals of Java.*

 > **Java 7**